joshuajuni/hrms-app/README.md

 1. Go to **Attendance**
 2. Click **"Generate Attendance"**
 3. Select date range
-4. Choose employee (or leave blank for all)
+4. Choose employee (or leave blank for all employees)
 5. Click **"Generate"**
-6. Records created with "absent" status (excludes weekends/holidays)
+6. System creates records with "absent" status
+7. Automatically excludes weekends and holidays

 #### 5. **View Attendance Reports**
 1. Go to **Attendance** → **"View Report"**
 2. Select month and year
-3. Choose employee (optional)
+3. Choose employee (optional for all employees)
-4. See summary: Present, Late, Absent, On Leave
+4. See comprehensive summary:
+   - Total Days
+   - Present
+   - Late
+   - Absent
+   - On Leave

+#### 6. **View All Leave Applications**
+- Access to view all leave applications (read-only)
+- Cannot approve/reject (not a manager)
+- Can view statistics and reports

 ---